isair/dotfiles/README.md

 ## Getting Started

 To simplify instructions, the paths provided in this README are for macOS scripts.
 However, these all have their counterparts for other OSs.
-You just need to replace the 'osx' part with `linux` or `windows`.
+You just need to replace the `osx` part with `linux` or `windows`.
 Sometimes additional minor changes to the path are required as well but it should all be clear and intuitive.

 ### Creating a Profile